Residential and nursing care homes

 Visiting rights

 All the homes in Sheffield should encourage you to receive visitors and to keep in touch with your family and friends.
-The Care Quality Commission recently gave advice to homes to make sure they know how important it is for you to maintain relationships with people important to you.
+The Care Quality Commission have given advice to homes to make sure they know how important it is for you to maintain relationships with people important to you.

 What happens if I move into a residential home, and later require nursing care?